gdoor-org/gdoor/hardware/README.md

 Receiving is most easiest: AC couple the bus to an GPIO, clamp the voltages with diodes to not stress the poor GPIO.
 Afterwards just decode the pulse-trains.

+## esp32
+Work in progress.
+Simple adapter board for ESP32mini.

 ## stm32-ugly
 This folder contains my very ugly hardware schematic.
 Following bugs: